KIN-Kinesiology

 Development of a project that addresses a current problem in Physical Education with a researched solution.

 KIN 696.
-Elementary/Secondary Physical Education Internship.
+Elementary & Secondary Physical Education Student Teaching.
 9 Hours.

 Student teaching provides an opportunity for physical education teacher education candidates to synthesize and apply all knowledge and skills acquired during previous coursework.
 Interns teach for 15 weeks at two levels, elementary and either middle or high school.
 The candidates must pass edTPA assessments to receive teacher certification.